sowmyay/ml-project-template/README.md

 # How to use it?
 1. Install the package as - `pip install mltemplate`
-2. Then, simply run `mltempate` from your terminal and follow the prompts
+2. Then, simply run `mltempate <project-name>` from your terminal to create your template

 And Voila!